Immigration, Refugees and Citizenship Canada: Organization

 The Departmental Results Report (2018–2019), stated that a total of 7,414 full-time equivalent employees are currently employed with IRCC.
 The same report states that IRCC plans to have 7,378 full-time equivalent employees in 2019–2020 and 7304 in 2020–2021.

-Organizational structure

 Mandate, role and objective

 Immigration, Refugees and Citizenship Canada's mandate is specified in the Department of Citizenship and Immigration Act.
 The Minister of IRCC administers the Citizenship Act of 1977 and its subsequent amendments.
 The Minister of IRCC works closely with the Minister of Public Safety in relation to the administration of the Immigration and Refugee Protection Act.

 IRCC, together with its partners, has the responsibility of conducting "the screening of potential permanent and temporary residents to protect the health, safety and security of Canadians."
 The issuance and control of Canadian passports and other travel documents that facilitate the travel of Canadian citizens, permanent residents and protected persons is also under the responsibility of IRCC.

-In collaboration with its partners," IRCC will continue to work to build a "stronger Canada" in promoting programs and services geared towards helping newcomers to successfully integrate and fully live the Canadian way of life, maximizing their abilities to help build better communities.
-Instill in them the values, duties and responsibilities as new Canadians without prejudice regardless of their race and religious beliefs.
-It also aims to advance in terms of its immigration and humanitarian activities and policies.

-The objective of IRCC is to be instrumental in helping build a stronger Canada through immigration which aims to continue its humanitarian efforts that is known all over the world.
-The vision is to solidify the goal of creating a stable economic agenda as well as its social and cultural landscape.